 We are required to publish information online about our pupil premium use and its impact.

 Funding is allocated for any Looked After Child and for each child (Reception-Year 6) registered as eligible for Free School Meals currently or at any point in the last six years.
-Schools receive £1,320 per child.
-For 2018-19, Harriers Banbury Academy received £130,680 to enhance and support opportunities for this identified group of children.
-For 2019-20, our allocation is £121,440 and we currently have 92 eligible pupils.
+Schools receive £1,345 per child.
+For 2020-21 our allocation was £130,465.

 Barriers to achievement